VeroPolegre/RampUp_day04_contacts/README.md

-# RampUp Day03 Exercise: Newspaper
+# RampUp Day04 Exercise: Contacts

 In this exercise, the objective was creating a contact list with the use of flexboxes.